-Our net tangible book value as of June 30, 2013 would have been approximately \$, or \$ per share of common stock based on shares of common stock issued and outstanding after giving effect to the sale of shares of common stock by us at an assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+Our net tangible book value as of June 30, 2013 would have been approximately \$477.7 million, or \$8.27 per share of common stock based on 57,737,480 shares of common stock issued and outstanding after giving effect to the sale of 2,100,000 shares of common stock by us, after deducting underwriting discounts and commissions and estimated offering expenses.

-This represents an immediate increase in the net tangible book value of \$ per share to existing stockholders and an immediate dilution in the net tangible book value of \$ per share to the investors who purchase our common stock in this offering.
+This represents an immediate increase in the net tangible book value of \$0.13 per share to existing stockholders and an immediate dilution in the net tangible book value of \$4.73 per share to the investors who purchase our common stock in this offering.
 Sales of shares by our selling stockholders in this offering do not affect our net tangible book value.